-For skeptics of sustainable products, learn how to spot greenwashing in the wild.
-This sustainability podcast is hosted by two marketing writers — Kat and Tiff — who reveal the sneaky tactics brands use so you can avoid getting tricked by green hooey.
+For skeptics of products that claim to be sustainable, learn how to spot greenwashing in the wild.
+This sustainability podcast is hosted by two marketing pros — Kat and Tiff — who reveal the sneaky tactics brands use so you can avoid getting tricked by green hooey.

 People also subscribe to these shows.